 Grantees must have a current, approved federal indirect cost rate to charge indirect costs to the grant.
 The indirect cost rate is calculated using costs specified in the grantee’s indirect cost plan.
 Those specified costs may not be charged as direct costs to the grant under any circumstances.

 The district has applied for an Indirect Cost Rate extension through the pass-through entity (TEA) for a 4-year period, from July 31, 2015 to June 30, 2019.
 After the extension period, the district shall apply for an indirect cost rate through the federal granting agency or pass-through entity (TEA) in accordance with the current regulations.
-The Business Manager shall complete and submit an Indirect Cost Rate Proposal by the established deadline as specified by the pass-through entity (TEA) on the Indirect Cost webpage at: http://tea.texas.gov/index4.aspx?id=3842
+The Chief Financial Officer shall complete and submit an Indirect Cost Rate Proposal by the established deadline as specified by the pass-through entity (TEA) on the Indirect Cost webpage at: http://tea.texas.gov/index4.aspx?id=3842

 The district’s Indirect Cost Rate, or the maximum allowable rate, whichever is less shall be used to post Indirect Costs for federal funds to the General Fund.
-The Business Manager shall prepare a general ledger entry for the indirect costs.
-The Business Manager shall post the entry to the finance general ledger.
+The Chief Financial Officer shall prepare a general ledger entry for the indirect costs.
+The Chief Financial Officer shall post the entry to the finance general ledger.

 902.84 Maintenance of Effort